riboviz/workshop-2021-07-02/RiboVizHandsOnWalkthrough.md

 $ nextflow run -ansi-log false prep_riboviz.nf -params-file vignette/vignette_config.yaml -resume
 ```

-Each process has the same identifier as the previous run and also that the output shows `Cached process`.
-This means that the workflow is reusing the outputs computed for each step.
+The invocation of each process has the same identifier as the previous run and the output now shows `Cached process`.
+This means that the workflow is reusing the outputs computed for each step in the previous run.
 Similarly, if we were to add an additional sample file to the configuration and rerun the workflow in this way then only the steps relating to the additional sample would be run.
 We'll see how this is possible shortly.

 ---